fcuny/fcuny.github.io/content/resume.md

 </table>

 I was one of the early engineers joining Linkfluence in 2007.
 I led the development of the company's crawler (web, feeds).
 I was responsible for defining the early architecture of the company, and designed the internal platforms (Service Oriented Architecture).
-I helped the company to contribute to open source projects; contributed to open source projects on behalf of the company; represented the company at numerous open sources conferences in Europe.
+I contributed to multiple open source projects on behalf of the company and represented the company at numerous open source conferences in Europe.